bids-standard/bids-website/docs/extensions/process-proposed.md

 -   Any blockers that might be preventing or slowing them down from progressing to their next phase, these may include:
     -   A missing feature or breaking addition proposed by another BEP
-    -   Infrastructure/BIDS bugs (schema expression, validator, etc) that need addressing by maintainers/community
+    -   Infrastructure/BIDS bugs (schema expression, validator) that need addressing by maintainers/community
     -   contributor turnover in the working group
     -   delays stemming from lack of feedback/communication from BIDS maintainers/steering